jjackson19862017/WeddingBookingSystem/README.md

 ## 2nd - Setting up directorys

 Just creating the folders and updating the gitignore to not upload my connection information.

+## 3rd - Setting up Index

+Creating all the php files to handle, database connection, header, navigation and footer for the index site.